-Our current featured college: A. James Clark School of Engineering.
+Our current featured college: College of Arts and Humanities.

 We’re fighting world hunger.
 Building sustainable housing.
 Saving the Chesapeake Bay.
 The College of Agriculture and Natural Resources is at the heart of the University of Maryland’s original land-grant mission to serve the state and improve the quality of life in Maryland and beyond.
 You can choose from among seven academic departments, each with its own array of research and extension activities.
 Plus, it’s just a Metro ride from Washington, D.C., where you’ll see policy work in action.
 Intern locally at the U.S. Department of Agriculture, Smithsonian Environmental Research Center or National Zoo, or study abroad with South Africa’s Vets in the Wild, or in China, to see the environmental problems that follow rapid industrialization.
 Get your hands dirty, and get experience that can’t be beat.